Simokid/IT-Helpdesk-Lab-Series/README.md

 ## Lab Topics

-Each lab are steps focuses on specific objectives, tools, and workflows to simulate real-world IT scenarios.
+In order, each lab are steps focuses on specific objectives, tools, and workflows to simulate real-world IT scenarios.
 Below is the list of labs in the series:

 1. [Installing VirtualBox and Server 2022](https://github.com/Simokid/Installing-VirtualBox-and-Server-2022)
 2. [Renaming Server 2022 and Installing Active Directory](https://github.com/Simokid/Renaming-Server-2022-and-Installing-Active-Directory/tree/main)